free-audio/clap-juce-extensions/README.md

 * `CLAP_MISBHEAVIOUR_HANDLER_LEVEL` can be set to `Terminate` or `Ignore` (default is `Ignore`) to choose your behaviour for a misbehaving host.
-* `CLAP_CHECKING_LEVEL` can be set to `None`, `Minimal`, or `Maximal` (default is `Minimal`) to choose the error checking level for the plugin.
+* `CLAP_CHECKING_LEVEL` can be set to `None`, `Minimal`, or `Maximal` (default is `Minimal`) to choose the level of sanity checks enabled for the plugin.
-* `CLAP_SMALLEST_ALLOWED_BLOCK_SIZE` can be set to any integer value to choose the smallest allowed block size for doing sample-accurate event processing.
+* `CLAP_EVENT_RESOLUTION_SAMPLES` can be set to any integer value to choose the resolution (in samples) used by the wrapper for doing sample-accurate event processing.
   Setting the value to `0` (the default value) will turn off sample-accurate event processing.

 ## Risks of using this library